axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery-long.markdown

   <p>On the other hand, you have no ownership in the business.
 You are happy to get your salary, but that&rsquo;s that.
 Owners have power over you.</p>
  <h2>Non-Fiat</h2>
   <p>This is probably the most shocking thing about non-<span class='_paradigm'>Fiat</span> alternatives: companies are not there to make founders and investors wealthy.
 Companies have to make money and be self-sustainable.
 But what usually goes into the pocket of the owners, now goes into the pockets of the co-owners, into the pockets of everybody who contributes to creating the wealth.
 If you are looking for yet another way to become wealthy, this ain&rsquo;t it.
 Companies are way to increase the wellbeing of every co-owner and the society around then.</p>
   <p>Your level of co-ownership is determined by these contributions given to you by your co-owner peers.
-You recognized contributions determine your level of co-ownership on a month to month basis.
+Your recognized contributions determine your level of co-ownership on a month to month basis.
 It is not static, it is dynamic.
 Next month it will most likely be different.</p>
    <div class='_center'>
     <table class='_h2table'>
      <tr>
       <th>The Calculations</th>
       <td>
-       <p>You get a <span class='_paradigm'>RAD</span> every day to give, not to keep. <span class='_paradigm'>RAD</span>s make contribution tangible.</p>
+       <p>You get a <span class='_paradigm'>RAD</span> every day to give, not to keep. <span class='_paradigm'>RAD</span>s make contributions tangible.</p>
        <p><span class='_paradigm'>RAD</span>s are distributed based on contributions that you have recognized,</p>
         <div class='_center'>
          <img